We run down how to care for a variegated alocasia…

 |Common issues:||Over and underwatering.|

-A beautifully white variegated version of the classic elephant ear.
+Welcome to our variegated alocasia care guide.
+It’s a beautifully white variegated version of the classic elephant ear.
 It is a really impressive plant that will always demand attention due to it’s white and green splashes.
+Huge leaves with beautiful paint-splash variegation.
+On new leaves the variegated area is not always white, but as the leaf matures and hardens off the variegated areas normally get whiter.

 Plenty of indirect sunlight will be best for your variegated alocasia.
 You have to be really careful not to burn the white areas of the leaf with direct sunlight.